bk138/gromit-mpx/README.md

 Gromit-MPX is configurable via the file `gromit-mpx.cfg` in the directory defined by `$XDG_CONFIG_HOME` (usually `~/.config` or `~/.var/app/net.christianbeier.Gromit-MPX/config/` if you installed the Flatpak).
+Alternatively, the file can be placed in a `gromit-mpx` subdirectory.
 Here you can specify which Device/Button/Modifier combination invokes which tool.
 See the copy of `gromit-mpx.cfg` distributed with this program for an example.
 An overview on the syntax: